glouppe/info8006-introduction-to-ai/lecture5.md

   <source src="./figures/lec5/gb-prob.mp4" type="video/mp4">
 </video>]

-<span class="Q">[Q]</span> What if we had chosen a different prior?

 .footnote[Image credits: [CS188](http://ai.berkeley.edu/lecture_slides.html), UC Berkeley.]

+???

+What if we had chosen a different prior?

 ---

 # Frequentism vs. Bayesianism

 What do probability values represent?
-- The objectivist **frequentist** view is that probabilities are real aspects of the universe.
+- The objectivist *frequentist* view is that probabilities are real aspects of the universe.
     - i.e., propensities of objects to behave in certain ways.
     - e.g., the fact that a fair coin comes up heads with probability $0.5$ is a propensity of the coin itself.
 - The subjectivist **Bayesian** view is that probabilities are a way of characterizing an agent's beliefs or uncertainty.
     - i.e., probabilities do not have external physical significance.
-    - *This is the interpretation of probabilities that we will use!*
+    - This is the interpretation of probabilities that we will use!

 ---